Equivariant Zariski Structures: Abstract

 \section{Abstract}

-A category of equivariant algebras is defined, after introducing some important examples.
-To each equivariant algebra, a first order theory is assigned.
-Model theoretic results are established (uncountable categoricity, quantifier elimination to the level of existential formulas) and that an appropriate dimension theory exists for models, making them Zariski structures.
-A functor from the category of equivariant algebras to the category of Zariski structures is defined and further properties of equivariant structures are briefly discussed.
+A new class of noncommutative $k$-algebras (for $k$ an algebraically closed field) is defined and shown to contain some important examples of quantum groups.
+To each such algebra, a first order theory is assigned describing models of a suitable corresponding geometric space.
+Model-theoretic results for these geometric structures are established (uncountable categoricity, quantifier elimination to the level of existential formulas) and that an appropriate dimension theory exists, making them Zariski structures.